Friday, December 30, 2011

 At the same time Hannah is also being pursued by a handsome wealthy balletomone, Matt Fitzgerald, whose jet-set lifestyle intrigues her.
 While Matt opens Hannah's eyes to the lifestyle of the rich and famous that ballet dancers sometimes step into, Jacob is more down to earth and relevant to Hannah's background and life.

-But Hannah faces a difficult choice; to put everything into dance "Don't think, just dance." or to step outside the only world she has known to do some of the things she as an adult would now like to do.
+But Hannah faces a difficult choice; to put everything into dance.
+"Don't think, just dance." or to step outside the only world she has known to do some of the things she as an adult would now like to do.

-Bunheads is definitely one of my top ten favourite teen reads for 2011.This novel succeeds because the author knows her subject.
+Bunheads is definitely one of the better teen reads for 2011.This novel succeeds because the author knows her subject.
 The majority of readers will not have any concept of what it is like to be a ballet dancer in a major company; the long exhausting hours of practice, the pain endured in pushing the body to its limits, the exhilaration of performing on stage and obtaining the recognition so dearly desired, the complex relationships that exist within a major dance company and the difficulty of having any semblance of a normal life outside of training and performing.
 But Sophie Flack is able to take the reader into that world, fill it out and make it real and comprehensible to her readers.

 Hannah is a believable character who struggles to discover just what it is she wants for her life; the insular world of ballet or to discover more about the world around her.
 Despite her driven, high-achieving nature, when Hannah begins to see the cost of success in the world of ballet, she begins to rethink her priorities and her goals.